+- ix.
+Salary (C1)

-- iv.
-Salary (H1) - v.
-Absenteeism rate (H2)
+- x.
+Absenteeism rate (C2)

-A standardized productivity outcome impact will be obtained, as described in our methodology section below.
-In addition, we will report each outcome separately.
+- xi.
+Retention (C3)

 Finally, the HR data allow us to additionally analyze the dynamics of these outcomes using an event-study framework.

 Hypothesis C.3: Follow-up health costs will be decreased by wellness treatment, as measured by the reduced form relationship follow-up health costs and between treatment incentive sizes for biometric screening/HRA and wellness activity participation.
 The same will hold for the IV estimate of the effect of participation in biometric screening/HRA and wellness activity participation, instrumented by incentive size.